-It’s been more than ten years since then US Treasury Secretary Jacob Lew announced a new project to redesign the nations currency, beginning with the $10 note.
+It’s been more than ten years since US Treasury Secretary Jacob Lew announced a new project to redesign the nation’s currency, beginning with the $10 note.

-At the time of the announcement, the designs for the new $10 bills were expected to be released in 2020 to correlate with the 100th anniversary of 19th Amendment, which granted women the right to vote.
+At the time of the announcement, the designs for the new $10 bills were expected to be released in 2020 to coincide with the 100th anniversary of the 19th Amendment, which granted women the right to vote.

-For a while, the proposals were circulating in the media that a woman would be featured in the design.
-However, it was announced in 2016 that Alexander Hamilton would continue to appear on the $10 bill, due in part to his sudden resurgence in popularity due to the Broadway musical.
-That led to discussions of potentially Harriet Tubman being featured on the $20 note, but that movement seems to be flailing at the moment and the replacement for that is not expected until 2030.
+The media circulated proposals for a woman to be featured in the design for a while.
+However, it was announced in 2016 that Alexander Hamilton would continue to appear on the $10 bill, partly due to his sudden resurgence in popularity due to the Broadway musical.
+That led to discussions of Harriet Tubman being featured on the $20 note, but that movement is flailing at the moment, and the replacement for that is not expected until 2030.

-While millions in taxpayer funds has been spent on research and development of new security features, along with the implementation of new intaglio printing processes, no prospective designs have been released to the public.
+While millions in taxpayer funds have been spent on researching and developing new security features and implementing new intaglio printing processes, no prospective designs have been released to the public.

-The USDebtClock has recently included some suggestions in their secret messages regarding what they think a gold-backed sound money currency design might look like.
+The USDebtClock has recently included some suggestions in its secret messages regarding what it thinks a gold-backed sound money currency design might look like.

-A scant amount of information can be gleamed from some of the Annual Reports issued by the Bureau
+A scant amount of information can be gleaned from some of the Annual Reports issued by the Bureau.

-Recently, in the 2024 Federal Reserve Note Print Order includes a note indicating the need to allocate resources to achieve to meet the 2026 issuance of the new Catalyst $10 bill.
-With production of the new currency note expected to begin in 2025.
-The same notes related to resource allocation was also included in the 2023 Print Order.
+Recently, the 2024 Federal Reserve Note Print Order included a note indicating the need to allocate resources to meet the 2026 issuance of the new Catalyst $10 bill.
+Production of the new currency note is expected to begin in 2025.
+The same notes related to resource allocation were also included in the 2023 Print Order.

-The selection of the $10 note for redesign was determined by the Advanced Counterfeit Deterrence (ACD) Steering Committee, which is comprised of stakeholders from Treasury, BEP, the Federal Reserve Board, the Federal Reserve System and the U.S. Secret Service.
+The Advanced Counterfeit Deterrence (ACD) Steering Committee, comprised of stakeholders from Treasury, BEP, the Federal Reserve Board, the Federal Reserve System, and the U.S. Secret Service, determined the redesign of the $10 note.

-The new $10 bill will include new tactile features for improved usability for the blind and visually impaired.
-This is in addition to other features such as larger, high-contract numerals, new currency readers and mobile applications.
+The new $10 bill will include new tactile features for improved usability for the blind and visually impaired, as well as features such as more significant, high-contract numerals, new currency readers, and mobile applications.

 New $10 Bill Design